Nonpareils

-Nonpareils are a decorative confectionery of tiny balls made with sugar and starch, traditionally an opaque white but now available in many colors.
-They are also known as hundreds and thousands in Australia, New Zealand, South Africa and the United Kingdom.
+Nonpareils are a decorative confections of tiny balls made with sugar and starch, traditionally an opaque white but now available in many colors.
+They are also known as hundreds and thousands in Australia, New Zealand, South Africa, and the United Kingdom.
+In the United States, the same confectionery topping would generally be referred to among the general public as "sprinkles" regardless of their composition.